robincamille/spacebot/README.md

 > Better not risk it.
 Fingers crossed for tomorrow!

-The script uses a switch case to ascertain which of its 4 responses to deliver.
-Multiple cases have the same expression (response), so that the user gets the same response if they type `weather: good` as for `weather: sunny`.
+The script uses a switch statement to ascertain which of its 3 responses to deliver.
+Multiple cases have the same expression (response), so that the user gets the same response to `weather: good` as to `weather: sunny`.
 There is also a default in case the bot doesn't recognize the weather descriptor provided by the user.

 ## space